ShreyaThapa/v2-ach-api-docs/source/includes/_oauth.md

 Some endpoints require an *application access token*, which is different from a user **account access token**.
 Application access tokens don't require any particular user's authorization, since they grant an application access to resources which belong to the application itself (i.e. events, webhooks, and webhook-subscriptions), rather than an account.
 Provide your client credentials to receive an application access token.

-**Note:** If an application has the `ManageCustomers` scope enabled, it can also be used to access the API for White Label Customer related functions.
+**Note:** If an application has the `ManageCustomers` scope enabled, it can also be used to access the API for Access API Customer related functions.
 Application tokens can be created using the client_credentials OAuth grant type

 #### HTTP request